 Breeding Anablepsoides igneus

-Breeding Anablepsoides igneus is fairly easy.
+Breeding is fairly simple.
 The eggs are laid and fertilized in the soil (eg peat moss).
 The peat moss must be removed from the aquarium and gently squeezed.
 The peat must then be stored in a plastic bag.
 After 4 weeks, fresh water must be poured over the peat moss and the fry will hatch immediately.
-They can be raised with newly hatched brine shrimp.
+They can be raised with brine shrimp nauplii.
 They grow very quickly.

 Jan Bukkems – Aquavisie